Rafik-Sebia/Rafik-Sebia/README.md

 ## Introducing Myself 👋

 Hi there!
 I'm Rafik, a self-taught data analyst from Algeria.
-Former small business owner, I transitioned to data in 2021 and have been teaching myself SQL, Python, and Tableau ever since.
+Former small business owner, I transitioned to data analysis in 2021 and have been teaching myself SQL, Python, and Tableau ever since.

 ### 📚 Projects 📚